 Video: Allergy or irritant: The truth about your rash

 Vivien Williams: Hand-washing is essential for preventing the spread of germs.
 But, sometimes, all this scrubbing can cause a rash.
 Does this mean you're allergic to the soap?

-Dawn Davis, M.D., Dermatology, Mayo Clinic: One important thing to differentiate from allergic contact dermatitis is irritant contact dermatitis," says Mayo Clinic dermatologist Dawn Davis, M.D.
+Dawn Davis, M.D., Dermatology, Mayo Clinic: One important thing to differentiate from allergic contact dermatitis is irritant contact dermatitis.

 Vivien Williams: Dr. Davis says it's not always easy to tell the difference between an allergy or irritant.

-"So it's very helpful to go to a health provider, especially a dermatologist or allergist, to help differentiate between irritant contact dermatitis and an allergy," says Dr. Davis.
+Dr. Davis: So it's very helpful to go to a health provider, especially a dermatologist, to help differentiate between irritant contact dermatitis

+Vivien Williams: and an allergy.
 That way you can properly treat the rash and prevent it from happening again.

 For the Mayo Clinic News Network, I'm Vivien Williams.

 Last Updated Oct 8, 2022